 These practicals will give you the skills and confidence needed to investigate the way living organisms behave and work.
 It will also ensure that if you choose to study a Biology-based subject at university, you will have the practical skills needed to carry out successful experiments in your degree.
 The Biology Department is well-resourced and is supported by skilled and highly qualified technicians, allowing us to offer exciting and challenging practical activities.

-Applicants will require at least a Grade 6 in GCSE Biology (or Science and Additional Sciences e.g. AQA Trilogy).
+Applicants will require at least a Grade 6 in GCSE Biology or Grade 6-6 in Combined Science (e.g. AQA Trilogy).